holab-hku/MetaQuad/README.md

 ```
 Rscript nucleotide_diversity_code.R cellSNP.cells.vcf.gz BIC_params.csv genome_length.csv
 ```
-The expected output is a csv file, "Nucleotide_diversity.csv". cellSNP.cells_ARG.vcf.gz is one of the output file from cellsnp-lite. genome_length.csv is used to normalised the raw data, and it can also be covbases for each gene and sample, according to the actual situation.
+The expected output from the nucleotide_diversity_code.R script is a CSV file called "Nucleotide_diversity.csv".
+This script requires two input files: cellSNP.cells_ARG.vcf.gz, which is one of the output files from cellsnp-lite, and genome_length.csv, which is used to normalize the raw data.
+The values in genome_length.csv can be either genome lengths or covbases for each gene and sample, depending on the specific situation.
 Genome lengths and covbases can be calculated with samtools and R script Genome_coverage.R:

 ```
 for i in  $(cat idlist)